-The CVRP Certification Examination is a 6 hour written Vocational Rehabilitation Competency examination which consists of 300 knowledge, skill-based and scenario-type questions in a multiple choice format.
+The CVRP, ICVE/CCVE and RTWDM online Certification Examinations are skill-based with scenario-type questions in a multiple choice online format with virtual proctoring.
 These questions are based on the Core Competencies and Domains of Learning.

-The College adheres to a zero-tolerance policy for cheating on any College examination.
-During an examination sitting, if the assigned proctor determines that an applicant is suspected or found to be cheating, the individual will be asked to leave the examination site immediately.
-He/she will not be accepted to apply to the College to write any College credential examinations for a period of five (5) years.
-There is an appeal process if the individual so chooses.
+The College adheres to a zero-tolerance policy for cheating on any College online examination.
+Examination rules will be emailed to the applicant previous to examination sitting by the online proctor.
+Upon completion of an online examination sitting, if the assigned proctoring platform determines that an applicant is suspected of cheating, the applicant will not be accepted to apply to the College to write any credential examinations for a period of 5 years.
+There is an appeal process if the applicant so chooses.
 The appeal will be reviewed by the Registrar and Registration Committee, as per the College Appeals Process.
-Should the individual choose to make reapplication, 3 reference formal letters will be required from non-related professionals who know the quality of the applicant’s work and are prepared to attest to his/her professional and ethical behavior/character.
+Should the applicant choose to make reapply, 3 formal reference letters will be required from non-related professionals who know the quality of the applicant’s work and are prepared to attest to the applicant’s professional and ethical behavior/character.

 Failure to Pass the Examination

 If an Applicant does not successfully pass the certification examination with a 70% grade, an applicant may re-apply to sit the certification examination, following the process as outlined above.
 Submission of applicable fees is required.

 An Applicant may have a total of 4 attempts (including first sitting) to successfully pass the certification examination.
 A fee is charged each time an Applicant sits the examination.
 After 2 failed examination attempts further education may be recommended.